Sveti Petar Orehovec

-Sveti Petar Orehovec is a municipality in the Koprivnica-Križevci County in Croatia.
-According to the 2011 census, there are 4,583 inhabitants in the area.
+Sveti Petar Orehovec is a settlement and a municipality in the Koprivnica-Križevci County in Croatia.

+In the 2021 census, the municipality had 3,942 inhabitants.

 The municipality was formed in 1993.

 History

 In the late 19th century and early 20th century, Sveti Petar Orehovec was part of the Bjelovar-Križevci County of the Kingdom of Croatia-Slavonia.
 It was the seat of the Orehovečki noble family.

+Demographics

+In 2021, the municipality had 3,942 residents in the following 37 settlements: